City-of-Memphis-Wastewater/pipeline/README.md

 poetry run python -m src.pipeline.api.eds demo-trend
 ```
 ## secrets.yaml
-Access will not work without a secrets.yaml file in /pipeline/projects/your-project-name/config/secrets.yaml
+Access will not work without a secrets.yaml file in /pipeline/workspaces/your-workspace-name/config/secrets.yaml

-*API keys are specific to each the project, and can be referenced in the project scripts.*
+*API keys are specific to each the workspace, and can be referenced in the workspace scripts.*
 You would edit the secrets.yaml file to specify your own EDS server and credentials.
 Important: You need to VPN onto the same network as your server, EDS or otherwise, if it is not available to the outside world.